-At over 200,000 acres wide, the Sangre de Cristo Wilderness is the third largest wilderness area in Colorado.
-The Sangre de Cristo Wilderness was designated as a Wilderness Area by the United States Congress in 1993.
+[Stout Lake in Sangre de Cristo National Wilderness Area.
+Photo: Scrubhiker] At over 200,000 acres, the Sangre de Cristo Wilderness is the third largest wilderness area in Colorado.
+Located northeast of Alamosa, the Sangre de Cristo Wilderness was designated as a national wilderness area by the United States Congress in 1993.

 While hikers will enjoy the challenging peaks in the Crestone Group, anglers will also enjoy a visit to the Sangre de Cristo Wilderness as it features several melted snow-made lakes and creeks where they can sit back and fish to their heart’s content.

 Wildlife is abundant in the wilderness.
-Bighorn sheep, elk and mule deer are all common sightings within the wilderness, but be careful as predatory animals such as lions and bears also wander around.
+Bighorn sheep, elk and mule deer are all common sightings within the Sangre de Cristos, but be careful as predatory animals such as lions and bears also wander around.

-With its impressing depth and breadth, the Sangre de Cristo Wilderness will surely have something that can suit anybody’s fancy.
+With its impressing depth and breadth, the Sangre de Cristo Wilderness will surely have something for everyone.
+It can be accessed from a variety of points, including both the west and east sides.

 Season: Year round